How to Save Money on Multi-Pet Insurance Policies

 Another significant issue is the "Shared Deductible Trap."
 While rare, some older or specialized plans offer a shared deductible across all pets.
 On the surface, this sounds efficient.
 However, if one pet has a chronic condition and hits the deductible early, and another pet remains healthy, you might be overpaying for a structure that doesn't benefit the healthy animal.
 Conversely, managing five separate $500 deductibles can lead to massive out-of-pocket "leakage" before insurance ever kicks in during a rough year where multiple pets fall ill.

-Data-Driven Solutions for Premium Reduction
+Premium Reduction Tips

 Customizing Deductibles Per Life Stage